-C. Released Time -
+III.
+Released Time -

-The grievance procedure shall normally be completed during non-work time.
-However, if the School Board elects to carry out such procedures during work time, the grievant shall lose no pay.
+The complaint procedure shall normally be completed during nonwork time.
+However, if the School Board elects to carry out such provisions during work time, the complainant shall lose no pay.

-D. Grievance Procedures:

-- 1. Informal discussion If an employee or applicant for employment believes there is a basis for grievance, he / she shall discuss the grievance with his / her immediate supervisor or personnel officer within sixty (60) days of the occurrence of the alleged violation.
-The Supervisor shall send a written statement of the discussion to the Equity Coordinator.
-The Equity Coordinator will correspond with the Supervisor regarding the written statement. - 2.
-Level one If the grievant is not satisfied with the informal resolution he / she may, within ten (10) days, file a formal grievance on the proper form and deliver it to his / her immediate supervisor or personnel officer.
-The supervisor shall communicate his / her answer in writing to the grievant within ten (10) days after receipt of the grievance.
-Class grievances involving more than one (1) supervisor and grievances involving an administrator above the building level may be filed by the grievant at level two.
-A copy of the Level One written grievance shall be sent to the Equity Coordinator who will be responsible for investigating the grievance.
+- IV.
+Complaint Procedures: - A. Informal discussion If an employee believes there is a basis for complaint, he / she shall discuss the complaint with his / her immediate supervisor (except in cases of discrimination or harassment allegations involving the supervisor, in which case they shall report to the Equity Coordinator) within five (5) days of the occurrence of the alleged violation; except in cases involving harassment or discrimination in which sixty (60) days will be allowed. - B. Level one If the complainant is not satisfied with the informal resolution he / she may, within ten (10) days, file a formal complaint on the proper form and deliver it to his / her immediate supervisor or alternate.
+The supervisor or alternate shall communicate his / her answer in writing to the complainant within ten (10) days after receipt of the complaint.
+Class complaints involving more than one (1) supervisor and complaints involving an administrator above the building level may be filed by the complainant at level two. - C. Level two If the complainant is not satisfied with the resolution at level one, he / she may, within ten (10) days of the answer, file a copy of the complaint with the Superintendent.
+Within ten (10) days of receipt of the complaint the Superintendent or designee shall indicate his / her disposition in writing to the complainant.